Frequently asked questions

 Are diet drinks okay?

 Although diet beverages contain no calories, they have a high acid content which harms teeth.
 They have the potential to displace water and milk which are the best drink choices.
-They also maintain a desire for sweet food and drinks.
+They also maintain a desire for sweet food and drinks, so by switching to water, you will reduce your cravings.

 What can I drink while exercising?